Prompt Engineering for Multilingual Conversations: A Practical Guide

 After 12-example few-shot: 84% intent accuracy.

-The remaining 9% are mixed-script queries (Devanagari + Roman) which we now flag for human review.
+The remaining 9% are mixed-script queries (non-Latin + Latin scripts) which we now flag for human review.

-Writing about AI automation, India SMBs, and building products that work for the next billion users.
+Writing about AI automation, growing businesses worldwide, and building products that work across languages and markets.

 Ready to try it for your business?